New Orleans Jesters: Rebranding

 Following the 2008 season, the team underwent a full rebranding.
 It changed its name, colors, and crest entirely, rebranding themselves as the New Orleans Jesters to better reflect New Orleans culture.
 The team returned to Pan American Stadium following a full renovation that included the installation of FieldTurf.

 The team also developed a renewed focus on improving the local community and developing young soccer talent.
 In its first year as the New Orleans Jesters, the team went undefeated in the regular season and posted one loss in the playoffs.
 That year, two players were named to the All-Conference Team, and one received All-League Honors.

 Move to NPSL

 On November 2, 2012, it was announced that the Jesters would compete in the National Premier Soccer League, ending the club's nine-year stint in the PDL.

 2019 hiatus

 In early 2019, the Jesters exercised their right to become inactive for the 2019 NPSL season.
 In 2020, the Jesters resumed play in the NPSL.

+2026 hiatus

+The team did not participate in the 2026 NPSL season and are once again on hiatus.